 The best way to protect yourself and your family from getting sick is to get vaccinated.
-Because the vaccine wears off with time, everyone needs booster shots.

 - The best place to be vaccinated is at your own doctor's office.
 If you do not have a health care provider, or your provider does not have the vaccine you need, click here to find other places you can go.

 - California school rules require all students to get DTaP vaccine before entering elementary school, and Tdap vaccine before entering 7th-12th grade.
 Children who cannot prove vaccination or exemption status will not be allowed school entry.